Accessing the Irish social welfare system as a returning Irish emigrant

 If you have no income or your income is low, you may qualify for a social assistance payment.

-When you apply for a social assistance payment, the Department of Employment Affairs and Social Protection (DEASP) assesses all your sources of income - this is called a means test.
+When you apply for a social assistance payment, the Department of Social Protection (DSP) assesses all your sources of income - this is called a means test.
 How your income is assessed in the means test depends on the payment you apply for.

 To apply for a social assistance payment, you need to show that Ireland is currently your main place of residence.
 This is called the Habitual Residence Condition (HRC).
 You do not have to have been living in Ireland for a certain period of time to be considered habitually resident.
 You can read more about returning Irish emigrants and the HRC.